sendbird/sb-osc/README.md

 changes, along with a built-in monitoring system to dynamically control its heavy DML load based on Aurora's performance metrics.

-SB-OSC is designed to overcome the limitations that traditional migration tools face with large-scale tables, significantly reducing the operational overhead associated with managing large tables.
+SB-OSC is designed to overcome the limitations that existing migration tools face with large-scale tables, significantly reducing the operational overhead associated with managing large tables.

 ## Takeaways

-SB-OSC has its own unique features that differentiate it from traditional schema migration tools such as `pt-osc` and `gh-ost`.
+SB-OSC has its own unique features that differentiate it from existing schema migration tools such as `pt-osc` and `gh-ost`.

 ### Multithreading